rodrigueslaercio/ticdoguinho-ifpe/README.md

 # Ticdoguinho

-## This was a project for the discipline of Development of Web Systems III at IFPE - Recife, using Java 8, JSF (Bootfaces & Primefaces) and JPA.
+## This was a project for the discipline of Development of Web Systems III at IFPE - Recife, using Java 8, JSF (Bootsfaces & Primefaces) and JPA.

 It consists of a TikTok-like video uploading social media for pets and their owners.
 #### The main features are: